VariusValinium22/se_project_aroundtheus/README.md

 **Intro**

+TESTING IF I SEE THIS CHANGE IN GITHUB

 This is a Project that allows a user to create a custom profile and upload pictures to that profile to build a personal photo collection.
 They can add images, enter their name and give a user description.
 It was built with modals windows and client-side form validation behavior to improve the user's experience.

 **Assignment Features Learned**